Khan/perseus/.changeset/tricky-rice-nail.md

 "@khanacademy/perseus": minor
 ---

-Add a "point-fixed" flag to the Mafs feature flags, to control whether point graphs with fixed numbers of points should use Mafs.
+Make the `mafs.point` flag control whether point graphs with fixed numbers of points should use Mafs.
+Previously, turning on the `mafs.point` flag would  enable Mafs for point graphs with unlimited points as well.